sachinC6/WitchCrafted-PCB-Spell-Touch-Circle/README.md

 Would you like me to:
 1️⃣ Add a **schematic diagram image (Arduino + LED + buttons)** to insert into the repo automatically,
 or
 2️⃣ Create a **Tinkercad simulation link + screenshot** for your README “Demo” section?

-Both help your GitHub project look more professional and contest-ready.
 ```